Manuê

-Manuê or Manauê refers to several Brazilian cake varieties that have traditionally been made with corn and sugar cane molasses.
-The corn that is used can either by grinded fresh sweet corn, fubá de moinho (corn fubá), or grinded rehydrated dried corn kernels.
+Manuê or manauê refers to several Brazilian cake varieties that have traditionally been made with corn and sugar cane molasses.
+The corn that is used can either be grinded fresh sweet corn, fubá de moinho (corn fubá), or grinded rehydrated dried corn kernels.
 Aside from these two primary ingredients, coconut milk, shredded coconut, butter and other cooking fats, cassava, sugar, and wheat flour are sometimes added for special occasions.

 Manuê is eaten during breakfast and in the afternoon either by itself or accompanied by a cup of coffee.
 It can also be found at regional fairs, festivals, and Festa Juninas.

 History

 The cake is believed to have been developed by Portuguese housewives or enslaved Afro-Brazilians in colonial Brazil who adapted European recipes by using local ingredients.
-The dish was possibly influenced by Beiju, an Indigenous Brazilian cassava or corn flour flatbread cooked on a hot stone.
+The dish was possibly influenced by beiju, an Indigenous Brazilian cassava or corn flour flatbread cooked on a hot stone.

 In the 1983 version of the book História da Alimentação no Brasil (History of Food in Brazil), Luís da Câmara Cascudo wrote that manuê is a popular dessert that is eaten across Brazil and has several variations but that those made with corn are the most popular.
-Additionally, Cascudo wrote that the cake was eaten during lanche da tarde and not dessert, is sometimes leavened with yeast or baking soda, and is referred to by various different names.
+Cascudo wrote that the cake was eaten during lanche da tarde and not dessert, is sometimes leavened with yeast or baking soda, and is referred to by various different names.
 Manague, manávei, manaué, and managão are some other names for variations of this dessert that have been recorded in historic cookbooks.

-Modern day variations
+Modern-day variations

 Manuê de bacia

 Manuê de bacia (Bowl manuê) is a wheat flour and sugar cane molasses cake that is traditional to Paraty, a historic municipality in the Brazilian state of Rio de Janeiro, and is believed to be an adaption of corn-based manuês.
 Traditional manuê was present in Paraty since its founding, where it was sold by wandering salespeople and featured in cookbooks.
 The modern-day cake is said to have been adapted by Afro-Brazilians who substituted corn flour for imported wheat flour and added spices like ginger and nutmeg.
 It would have then gained its name from being baked in rectangular cake trays, which were called bacias (bowls) until the late 1800s.